 Is there anything you do NOT do in-house?

-- We use partner shops to mount and balance tires on wheels and to perform wheel alignments.
+- We use partner shops to mount and balance tires on wheels.

 - We do not perform engine machine work, although we do engine assembly.

-- We work with a variety of race-proven engine machinists for block work, head work, rod resizing, crankshaft modification / repair, etc. We do not install headliners or convertible tops, but work with partner shops to complete these tasks.
+- We work with a variety of race-proven engine machinists for block work, head work, rod resizing, crankshaft modification / repair, etc., and can send engines out for these services with customer approval.
+We photograph engines and note ID numbers and casting numbers to ensure the same engine returns from the shop.

 - Although some services are not completed by our staff, we have resources to manage these tasks on any project.